SpongePowered/SpongeDocs/source/about/glossary.rst

   https://crowdin.com/project/sponge-docs
 Developer
   Someone who programs code (Sponge, Plugins, Mods, ...).
+Discord
+  Discord is a free voice, video and text chat app, and is used as a chat platform.
+  Like IRC, Provides chat rooms for all things Sponge.
+  Sponge's Discord server is synced with Sponge's IRC server.
 FLARD
   It is green, edible, and explosive.
 Leave it alone and it will leave you alone.
 Forge